ryanmelt/qtbindings/README.md

 1. Ruby (Ruby must be compiled with --enable-shared on all platforms and with --with-gcc=clang on OSX)
     On Windows use the latest from [RubyInstaller](http://rubyinstaller.org/downloads/)
     You'll need both the 32bit and 64bit installers to make the fat binary gem
-    On Windows get the DevKit from [RubyInstaller](http://rubyinstaller.org/downloads/)
-    You'll need both the 32bit and 64bit Devkits to make the fat binary gem
-    Install the DevKit to C:\Devkit32 and C:\Devkit64
 2. [CMake 3.6.x](https://cmake.org/download)
 3. On Windows get [OpenSSL 1.0.2 x64](http://slproweb.com/products/Win32OpenSSL.html) (not Light)
     Install with all defaults to C:\OpenSSL-Win64
 4. [QT 4.8.6](https://download.qt.io/official_releases/qt/4.8/4.8.6/) (mingw version for Windows)
-    On Windows install to C:\Qt\4.8.6 (when installing specify the mingw inside the 32bit DevKit)
+    On Windows install to C:\Qt\4.8.6-Ruby24 (when installing specify the mingw inside the 32bit DevKit)
-    On Windows install a second copy to C:\Qt\4.8.6-x64 (when installing specify the mingw inside the 64bit DevKit)
+    On Windows install a second copy to C:\Qt\4.8.6-64-Ruby24 (when installing specify the mingw inside the 64bit DevKit)
-    Install [Jom](https://wiki.qt.io/Jom) to C:\Qt\4.8.6-x64 (or anywhere in your path)
+    Install [Jom](https://wiki.qt.io/Jom) to C:\Qt\4.8.6-64-Ruby24 (or anywhere in your path)
-    Copy qtbindings/vendor/QtConfigureWin64.bat to C:\Qt\4.8.6-x64 and edit paths to match your system
-    Run the batch file to configure the system (this takes several minutes)
-    Type 'jom' to build (this takes a long time)
 5.  gcc 4.x, 5.x, or 6.x (or clang for OSX 10.9)
     On Windows gcc 4.x is included in the DevKit